-On May 6, 2020, the Uttar Pradesh government, suspended 35 out of the 38 labour laws in the state for three years by enabling the Uttar Pradesh (Temporary Exemptions from Certain Labour Laws) Ordinance 2020 (“Ordinance”).
-This includes the Minimum Wages Act, The Trade Unions Act, The Industrial Disputes Act, The Factories Act etc. The reasoning given by the Uttar Pradesh government for this measure was that it was necessary to fasten the slow pace of economic and industrial activities due to the Coronavirus Pandemic.
-However, the Ordinance could stand unconstitutional as it is violative of the fundamental rights of the workers and exposes them to serious exploitation by taking away their legal protection.
+On May 6, 2020, the Uttar Pradesh government, suspended 35 out of 38 labour laws in the state for three years by enabling the Uttar Pradesh (Temporary Exemptions from Certain Labour Laws) Ordinance 2020 (“Ordinance”).
+This includes Minimum Wages Act, The Trade Unions Act, The Industrial Disputes Act, The Factories Act.
+The reasoning given by government for this measure was that it was necessary to fasten the slow pace of economic and industrial activities due to the Coronavirus Pandemic.
+However, the Ordinance could stand unconstitutional as it is violative of the fundamental rights of the workers and exposes them to the worst exploitation by taking away their legal protection.

 Violative of fundamental rights

-Secondly, the Factories Act, 1948 ensures the safety of workmen and the implementation of humane working conditions in the workplace, such as ensures the availability of drinking water, electricity, regulates health, safety etc. To do away with this Act, even if it is for a temporary period will reverse the wheel on worker’s age old struggle for humane working conditions in factories and will have an adverse impact on their safety.
+Secondly, the Factories Act, 1948 ensures the safety of workmen and implementation of humane working conditions in workplace like availability of drinking water, electricity, regulates health, safety etc. To do away with this Act, even if it for a temporary period will reverse the wheel on worker’s age old struggle for humane working conditions in factories and have an adverse impact on their safety.

 Violative of International Labour Law

-This Ordinance also stands in violation of International Labour Organisation Convention No. 144 to which India is bound as it is a signatory to it.
+The Ordinance also stands in violation of International Labour Organisation Convention No. 144 to which India is bound as it is a signatory to it.
 This convention aims towards social justice by proposing various methods for bringing together governments, employers and workers.
-The implementation of this Ordinance will result in India taking a step back from the development of international labour standards.
+The implementation of the Ordinance will result in India taking a step back from the development of international labour standards.

 Through this Ordinance, the State Government seems to make a trade-off between industrial growth and fundamental rights of the workers.
 Such a trade-off will take India back over a century in its labour reforms.
-Hope is still left for the workers as approval from the central government will be required to enforce the ordinance as Labour remains a concurrent subject and a plea for judicial intervention to stop this unlawful ordinance has also been made.
+Hope is still left for the workers as approval of the centre will be required to enforce the ordinance as Labour remains a concurrent subject and a plea for judicial intervention to stop this unlawful ordinance has also been made.